 Every Sunday is chicken stock ritual day, I stock up my freezer and fridge and make my house smell incredible.
 Chicken stock or any stock for that matter is a necessity to have on hand for weekly cooking.
 This is therapy for me and it just makes the start of my week that much better.

-Use in French Onion Soup, Chicken Noodle Soup, or in any sauce.
+Use in French Onion Soup, Chicken Noodle Soup, Chicken and Herb Dumplings, Roasted Tomato Soup.
 If you want a deeper and richer flavor try roasting all the ingredients first and mixing in a tablespoon of tomato paste before simmering everything together.
 Use the same recipe for turkey, beef or pork bones.

 In a large 5 quart pot add the bones of the chicken and all the diced ingredients and herbs.